caballero03/SignalK-SensESP-CYD-Display/README.md

 ===========================

 # Intro
-This is my attempt to use a Cheap Yellow Display (ESP32-2432S028R or CYD for short) and SesnsESP ^3.0 for a Signal K server remote touchscreen display.
+This is my attempt to use a Cheap Yellow Display (ESP32-2432S028R or CYD for short) and SensESP ^3.0 for a Signal K server remote touchscreen display.

 # Hardware
-The CYD board is a low-cost ESP32-based color LCD display with a pixel resolution of 320x240 and a resitive touchscreen.
+The CYD board is a low-cost ESP32-based color LCD display with a pixel resolution of 320x240 and a resistive touchscreen.
 Here I use the display to show various SK data points at appropriate intervals.

 The CYD board can be had for around $12-$14 USD and has a bunch of great features for the price.